 'Abdullah ibn 'Umar رضي الله عنهما

-He observed the Prophet ﷺ on the Day of Arafah with absolute presence — in body and in soul.
-Ibn 'Umar himself spent the day fasting, making du'a, and reciting the talbiyah until the sun set.
+He watched the Prophet ﷺ closely on the Day of Arafah, and spent the day himself fasting, making du'a, and reciting the talbiyah until the sun set.

 How the Tabi'een Revived This Day